 Minolta SR-T101, three lenses and collectors disease

 The idea of this hobby is more important than it seems at first glance – this is the natural registration of our history – collectors work like private museums.
-Especially if to keep in mind that they tend to collect things which are in good condition and aren’t going to use gear in the future, just keeping… In most of cases, but not always – some dinosaurs and a few rebels still use the film photography today.
-Even more – many of collectors got a right tuned hands and can restore a damaged gear.
-Of course this hobby is linked not only with things which can be touched, all the same can be said about documentation, data, serial numbers, blueprints, schemes of design etc.
+Especially if to keep in mind that they tend to collect things which are in good condition and aren’t going to use gear in the future, just keeping… In most of the cases, but not always – some dinosaurs and a few rebels still use film photography today.
+Even more – many collectors got a right tuned hands and can restore a damaged gear.
+Of course this hobby is linked not only with things which can be touched, but all the same can also be said about documentation, data, serial numbers, blueprints, schemes of design, etc.

 Suddenly I’ve made unusual purchase – was looking for the lens, but found a set with a few lenses and camera in one bundle.
-I saw that this bundle is an idea for the article, and bought it just to make a simple story about well known items from the past.
+I saw that this bundle is an idea for the article, and bought it just to make a simple story about well-known items from the past.

-To be honestly, this purchase can’t be named as ‘amazing catch’, because camera has a signs of use, some elements of pack is absent, and price wasn’t about two bucks, but at all it’s very close to the things which are loved by collectors, I think it can be called as ‘good catch’.
+To be honest, this purchase can’t be named as ‘amazing catch’, because camera has a signs of use, some elements of pack is absent, and price wasn’t about two bucks, but at all it’s very close to the things which are loved by collectors, I think it can be called as ‘good catch’.